 Most managers and employees think in reporting lines and departments.
-However, great customer experiences are created across silos.
-This article is about why and how a formal process owner role may help your company to become more customer focused.
+However, great customer experiences are created across the company.
+This article is about why and how a formal and empowered process owner role may help your company to become more customer focused.

-The marketing function helps to bring in leads, the business developers in sales close them and then the account managers take over.
-When the customer is onboard then “production” give them what they paid for.
+Marketing brings in leads, account executives close them and then account managers take over.
+Once a customer signs up then “production” give them what they paid for.
 Finally, the service or support function takes over.
 This resembles many companies’ value chains and customer experiences.
 Such a flow will span a number of departments and often even more roles.
 The challenge is that each department does their part while optimising for efficiency.
 So, when everybody focuses on their own area of responsibility then who looks after the customer?
-In reality, no one really does.
-This is where the process owner role can come in as the missing glue in the chain of activities that make up your customer experience.
+Too often, no one does.
+This is where a formal ‘process owner’ role work as the glue in those end-to-end processes that underpin your customer experience.
 In this article you’ll learn…

-- People who asked for specific information at an event weren’t passed on as lead to sales.
+- People asked for specific information at an event – and then they weren’t passed on as lead to sales.
+This meant lost sales.

 |Functional Manager||Process owner|